 Builder

-from the function, allowing you to chain these calls together.
+This pattern is useful when creating more complicated objects that would take a lot of initializer arguments.
+Instead, you call a number of methods for creating the object step by step.
+The idea is that the builder class should expose methods to add properties to the object its creating, with a final method build to return the object.
+These methods can be made fluent by returning self from the function, allowing you to chain these calls together.
 Builders can also be broken down into Facets, which are inherited builders exposed through the base builder class as properties to handle related elements of the object you are creating.
 This technically violates the open closed principle because you need to add properties to the base builder, however the alternative is creating a chain of inheritance where you instantiate the most specific builder that has access to all the inherited methods which is somewhat clunky.

 class Person: